Tips & Tricks for Climbers

 a roughly 2m length of 5- 6mm cord, leaving at the top of the fig-8 knot a

-loop big enough to tie the line to the rope with a prussik knot.
+loop big enough to tie the line to the rope with a standard prussik knot.
 At the foot

 of each single strand tie a small overhand knot, you can then use this knot